-- dramatically increasing the likelihood that structures will survive a wildfire, provides for firefighter safety during a wildfire, and aids in the protection of lives, property, and the environment. - B. The City, County, or City and County Council/Board of Supervisors finds and declares that the growth and/or accumulation of weeds, grasses, hazardous vegetation, and combustible materials or obstructions on sidewalks, streets, and on lands or lots within the City, County, or City and County is dangerous or injurious to a neighboring property and the health, safety, and welfare of residents of the City, County, or City and County.
-Such growth and accumulation constitute a public nuisance in that it creates fire hazards, and creates a hazard to the health, safety, and general welfare of the public. - The purpose of this Article is to provide for the removal of hazardous vegetation and combustible material from around the exterior of improvements situated in the jurisdiction of the City, County, or City and County to reduce the potential for fire and to promote the public health, safety, and welfare of the community.
+- likelihood that structures will survive a wildfire, provides for firefighter safety during a wildfire, and generally aids in the protection of lives, property, and the environment - D. The City, County, or City and County Council/Board of Supervisors finds and declares that the uncontrolled growth and/or accumulation of weeds, grasses, hazardous vegetation and combustible materials or obstructions on sidewalks, streets, and on lands or lots within the City, County, or City and County is dangerous or injurious to neighboring property and the health, safety, and welfare of residents of the City, County, or City and County.
+Such growth and accumulation constitutes a public nuisance in that it creates fire hazards, reduces the value of private property, promotes blight and deterioration, invites plundering, constitutes an unattractive nuisance, and creates a hazard to the health, safety, and general welfare of the public. - The purpose of this Article is to provide for the removal of hazardous vegetation and combustible material from around the exterior of improvements situated in the jurisdiction of the City, County, or City and County to reduce the potential for fire and to promote the public health, safety, and welfare of the community.
 It is the further purpose of this Article to establish a hazardous vegetation reduction program that provides a process to identify and abate hazardous vegetation on parcels and protects the lives and property of the citizens of City, County, or City and County, while at the same time protecting sensitive plant and animal species and protecting against significant erosion and sedimentation.
-The removal of hazardous vegetation in the areas subject to this Article is recognized as an essential action homeowners and property owners can take to increase the chances that homes, structures, and other property will survive a wildfire, while protecting the natural environment.
-Regular fuel management and modifications consistent with the requirements of this Article are necessary to ensure adequate defensible space is achieved.
-The defensible space required by this Article is necessary to significantly reduce the risk of transmission of flame or heat sufficient to ignite the structures, and there is no other feasible mitigation measure possible to reduce the risk of ignition or spread of wildfire to structures on adjacent improved parcels. - D. This Article is enacted by ordinance pursuant to the powers granted to the City Council/Board of Supervisors concerning the abatement of hazardous vegetation and combustible material as contained in applicable governing codes and regulations of the State of California.
+The removal of hazardous vegetation in the areas subject to this Article is recognized as an essential action homeowners and property owners can take to increase the chances that homes, structures and other property will survive a wildfire, while protecting the natural environment.
+Regular fuels management and modifications consistent with the requirements of this Article is necessary to ensure adequate defensible space is achieved.
+The defensible space required by this Article is necessary to significantly reduce the risk of transmission of flame or heat sufficient to ignite the structures, and there is no other feasible mitigation measure possible to reduce the risk of ignition or spread of wildfire to structures on adjacent improved parcels. - F. This Article is enacted by ordinance pursuant to the powers granted to the City Council/Board of Supervisors concerning the abatement of hazardous vegetation and combustible material as contained in applicable governing codes and regulations of the State of California.
 Additional authority for the abatement of nuisances, establishment of procedures, and establishment of real property liens through the City Council/Board of Supervisors is provided in applicable governing codes and regulations of the State of California.